 Each of the students in the class will need to conduct an individual, semester-long GIS project that involves the analysis of a substantial geographical or spatial problem.
-There are no requirements with respect to software.
-In a similar vein, the application area (field) is also the choice of each student.
+The application area (field) is the choice of each student.
 Everyone in the class is also responsible for gathering the necessary data for her or his own project.
 Essentially, students can choose whatever topic, provided it has to do with geographical analysis.
 Note that each student in the class is fully responsible for her or his own project, for which the instructor will help evaluate its feasibility.
-A few readymade projects are available but experience shows that motivation increases when students take pride in their own projects.